CONCORD LAW SCHOOL

 - Shared their views on the future of gun rights and more

-Kathleen A. Reagan is a professor at Concord Law School at Kaplan University.
+Kathleen A. Reagan is a professor at Concord Law School at Purdue University Global.
 Professor Reagan graduated from the University of Virginia with a BA in English Literature, and spent a year attending Cambridge University, UK, specializing in English Literature and English Common Law.
 Professor Reagan received her Juris Doctorate from Tulane Law School.
 Since 2002, she has served as a professor at Concord Law School, teaching Constitutional Law, Evidence, and Professional Responsibility, among other subjects.
 From 1986 to 1994, she worked as an Assistant District Attorney in Plymouth County, Massachusetts as Chief District Court Prosecutor and as Chief of the Family Protection Unit.
 She then spent several years at the firm of Lane, Lane and Kelly in Braintree, Massachusetts, before establishing her own practice in 2006.
 Professor Reagan handles cases and matters related to firearms licensing, which complements a focus in equine law and agriculture-related cases.

 Adam Winkler is a professor at UCLA School of Law, and a specialist in American constitutional law.
 His scholarship has been cited by the Supreme Court of the United States and his writing has appeared in the New York Times, Wall Street Journal, Washington Post, Los Angeles Times, New Republic, Atlantic, Slate, and Scotusblog.
 His commentary has been featured on the NBC Nightly News, ABC News, CNN, Fox, and National Public Radio.
 He has authored over two dozen scholarly articles, co-edited the Encyclopedia of the American Constitution (2nd edition), and published over 80 opinion pieces on legal issues.
 Prior to joining the UCLA faculty, he clerked on the U.S. Court of Appeals for the Ninth Circuit.
 He is also the author of Gunfight: The Battle over the Right to Bear Arms in America (2011), and his next book, We the Corporations: How American Businesses Won Their Civil Rights, will be published in 2018.